shitcodebykaushik/linux_tut/Linux/Theory.md

 - To exit vim we need to  shift Q! .
 - `pacman -Sup` This will print the location of all the package that are in the current full system update (-u) .
 - The command pacman-conf --repo core server is related to Arch Linux and its package management system, pacman.
 The pacman-conf command is used to query configuration information from the pacman.conf file, which is the main configuration file for pacman.
+- `&` is the operator  that allows you to run the command in the backeground of your terminal .
+- `&&` this operator allow you to combine multiple commands together in one line of the terminal .
+- `>` This operatoe is a redirector meaning that we can take the output from command and direct it elsewhere .
+- `>>` This operator does the same function but nothing is overwritten .
+-